 - 1 package active dry yeast

-- 2 ½ cups flour, a low protein flour like White Lily is best
+- 2 ½ cups all purpose flour, a low protein flour like White Lily is best

 - 2 tablespoons sugar